Why I bring my hens and chicks succulents indoors

 Looking for a centerpiece?
 Just grab a few glasses and line them up on your table.
 This isn't a long term container but they sure are cute as decor for a while!

 Sorry, I digressed.
 Another idea and I put this in my bathroom.
 I purchased a small apothecary jar with a lid.
 Then I put a big 'hen' in it.
 Isn't it cute?

 I love my hens and chicks!
 They are such tough and cute succulents.
 I have lots and they keep multiplying.
-I’ve given many away and I still have tons.
-So, if you live near me and want a few, just drop me a line or come on by.
-I’m happy to share!

-Enjoy the beginning of summer.
+Enjoy the summer.
 Happy planting!